 St Joseph’s Catholic Primary School Admissions

 St Joseph’s is a Catholic voluntary aided primary school serving the Parishes of: St Aldhelm (Malmesbury), St Michael (Tetbury) and St Peter (Cirencester).
 The Governing Body, acting in accordance with the School Admissions Code, the Clifton Diocese By Laws for Voluntary Aided Schools and Colleges and in consultation with the Wiltshire Local Authority is responsible for the admission of pupils.
-The Planned Admission Number for the Reception Years 2021-22 is 20.
+The Planned Admission Number for the Reception Years 2022-23 and 2023-24 is 20.

 In-Year Applications 2021-22

 An application can be made for a place for a child at any time outside the usual admission round.
 An application should be made to the school by completing the in-year admissions application form and returning it to Anita Druce (St Joseph’s Catholic Primary School, Holloway, Malmesbury, Wiltshire SN16 9BB) along with, where appropriate, any supporting evidence.
 All applications will be considered by the governing body and a place offered if one is available.
 Where there are places available but there are more applications than places, the published oversubscription criteria, as set out in the admission arrangements for 2021-22, will be applied.
 Parents are advised to read the admission arrangements carefully before making their application.
 If your application is unsuccessful, you will be given the opportunity to join a waiting list and you have the right to appeal to an independent appeal panel.
 You will be advised of the outcome of your application in writing as soon as possible.
 Whilst applicants must be informed of the outcome of their application within 15 school days of receipt, the aim will be to notify applicants of the outcome of their application within 10 school days of receipt.
 If you have any questions in relation to in-year admissions, please contact Anita Druce in the school office.